OwenCorrigan76/strimzi.github.io/_posts/2024-09-15-metrics-reporter.md

 ## Metrics Reporter overview

-The Strimzi Metrics Reporter is an early-access project that implements a metrics reporter for Prometheus, as proposed in Strimzi Proposal #64.
-It offers a way to export Apache Kafka metrics directly to Prometheus without relying solely on JMX (Java Management Extensions).
+The Strimzi Metrics Reporter is an early-access project that implements a metrics reporter for Prometheus, as proposed in this [Strimzi Proposal](https://github.com/strimzi/proposals/blob/main/064-prometheus-metrics-reporter.md).
+It offers a way to export Apache Kafka metrics directly to Prometheus without relying solely on
+JMX (Java Management Extensions).

 This reporter is useful for anyone using Kafka who wants a seamless integration with Prometheus, a powerful monitoring and alerting toolkit widely used in cloud-native environments.
+The reporters will also export JVM metrics similar to the ones exported by jmx_exporter.
+These are provided by the [JVM instrumentation package](https://github.com/prometheus/client_java/tree/main/prometheus-metrics-instrumentation-jvm) from the Prometheus Java client.

 ## Key Features
 * Direct Prometheus Integration: Exposes Kafka metrics directly to Prometheus through an HTTP endpoint.